 PCMB staff collaborate with scientific, educational, and cultural partners and programs.

 The use of the facilities at the PCMB by researchers and students is encouraged.
-If you are interested in the activities of the PCMB, please contact the laboratory manager for more information.

 All Species DNA bank

 - Collection and storage of genetic material (extracted DNA and tissues) of biota from the Hawaiian Islands and Pacific region.

 - Providing aliquots of DNA through the destructive sampling of the Bishop Museum Natural Science collections.